-In few sentences, please describe the person of FATIMA SBAITY KASSEM.
+In a few sentences, please describe the person of FATIMA SBAITY KASSEM.

 Did you have any fears, growing up as a young girl?
-What where some of your choice dreams and aspirations, and what was your motivation for getting involved in women’s issues?
+What were some of your choice dreams and aspirations, and what was your motivation for getting involved in women’s issues?

 You have worked extensively on women’s issues in the Arab region; on a scale of 1 to 10, how would you rate the progress made so far towards eliminating discrimination and the stereotyping of women in the region?